forcedotcom/phoenix/README.md

 ## Installation ##
 * Download the phoenix.jar
-* Put phoenix.jar into the lib directory of each region server for the cluster on which you'd like to use Phoenix.
-It must be on the classpath of HBase.
+* Add the phoenix.jar to the classpath of any HBase region server.
+An easy way to do this is to copy it into the HBase lib directory.
-* Add the phoenix-client.jar to the classpath of any Phoenix client:
+* Add the phoenix-client.jar to the classpath of any Phoenix client.

 ## Getting Started ##
-A good way to experiment with Phoenix is to download and install a SQL client such as [SQuirrel](http://squirrel-sql.sourceforge.net/)
+One way to experiment with Phoenix is to download and install a SQL client such as [SQuirrel](http://squirrel-sql.sourceforge.net/).
+Here are the setup steps necessary:

 1. Copy the phoenix-client.jar into the lib directory of SQuirrel
 2. Start SQuirrel and add new driver to Squirrel (Drivers -> New Driver)